The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 We stretched our legs on a short hike into National Canyon, a narrow side canyon, then continued floating downstream.
 We pulled into a sandy beach around river mile 168.
 “Lunchtime!”
 Lars yelled from the back.
 “Colleen, tie us off.”

-Another swamper pop quiz!
-I grabbed a two-foot long sand anchor, then tiptoed along the right boat tube, careful not to fall in.
+Another river guide pop quiz!
+I grabbed a two-foot-long sand anchor, then tiptoed along the right boat tube, careful not to fall in.
 I unraveled the rope at the front of the boat, then marched twenty or so feet up the beach.
 After pushing the metal spike into the soft sand, I tied a well-dressed knot.

-I was well-dressed too, and feeling it.
-I was wearing my lucky tutu.
+I too was well-dressed, and feeling it.
+I was wearing my lucky blue tutu.
 For Lava.

 Lars inspected my work, kicking the three inches protruding out of the sand.
 “The first rule of being a river guide is to make sure you’ve pounded the sand anchor all the way into the sand.
 Otherwise the boat will drift downriver.
 Trip’s over.
 Then what will you say to your clients?”